afrind/draft-rush/draft-kpugin-rush.md

 : version of the protocol (initial version is 0x0).

 Video Timescale(unsigned 16bits):
 : timescale for all video frame timestamps on this connection.
-Recommended value 30000
+For instance 25

 Audio Timescale(unsigned 16bits):
 : timescale for all audio samples timestamps on this connection, recommended